Jaswant Singh II: Reign

 The reign of Jaswant Singh II was marked with remarkable prosperity and reforms and development works.
 He established Courts of Justice, introduced system of revenue settlement and reorganizing all the state departments.
 Further, he developed infrastructure of the state by introducing telegraphs, railways (Jodhpur State Railway), and developing roads.
 He formed Imperial Service Cavalry Corps, which later rendered active service in European War.
 He was honoured and created the Knight Grand Commander of the Most Exalted Order of the Star of India in 1875.

 Swami Dayananda incident

 Jaswant Singh had invited Swami Dayananda as he was influenced by his ideas.
-But the tragedy occurred when Dayananda was poisoned on 29 September 1883, when he was the royal guest of Jaswant Singh II, by Dayananda's own cook, who had conspired with a court dancer.
-The Maharaja was quick to arrange the services of a doctor and arranged for Swamiji to be sent to Mount Abu upon the advice of Residency.
+But the tragedy occurred when Dayananda was poisoned on 29 September 1883, when he was the royal guest of Jaswant Singh II, by Dayananda's own cook, who had conspired with a court dancer Nanhi Jaan.
+The Maharaja was quick to arrange the services of Dr. Surjamal of Jodhpur jail.
+His treatment relived some symptoms but could not reduce the pain.
+Maharaja then called Sub Assistant Surgeon Ali Mardan Khan who prescribed high dosage of medicine but Dayananda's condition continued to deteriorate.
+Ali Mardan Khan subsequently suggested sending Dayananda Saraswati to Mount Abu as the colder climate might help recovery.
+This advice was reiterated by the Residency Surgeon.